 Dog Fighting: How to Spot It

-Dog fighting is illegal in every state, but tens of thousands of people still ignore the laws, and the animals needs for profit or entertainment.
+Dog fighting is illegal in every state, but tens of thousands of people still ignore the laws and have no regard for the animals needs just caring about their own selfish gain in profit or entertainment.
 According to law enforcement agencies around the country, dog fighting is often associated with other illegal activities such as illegal gambling, drugs and firearms.
-Spotting the signs of potential dog fighting could be key in saving countless animals’ lives and preventing future crimes.
+Spotting the signs of potential dog fighting could be key to saving countless animals’ lives and preventing future crimes.
 Look for signs such as:

 Dogs on heavy chains or tethered up